-The Webcomic List presents a daily list of updated webcomics from all over the web, we currently have over 26600 web comics and online comics listed within our site.
-We aim to be the number one online comic directory, visit us today to help us achieve that goal!
+The Webcomic List presents a daily list of updated webcomics from all over the web, we currently have over 26700 web comics and online comics listed within our site.

 Welcome to the news page!
 We aim to bring you the latest comic news from around the globe, straight to your eager door.
 If doors can be eager?
 I suppose you'd say that automatic doors are eager.
 Hmmm.